-The Guesthouse is an initiative from the Cork Artists Collective launched in 2009 and is located in the cultural quarter of Cork city.
+The Guesthouse is a Cork Artists Collective initiative that was launched in 2009 and is located in the cultural quarter of Cork city.
 The Guesthouse Project was developed as a creative initiative and experiment in itself and run on a voluntary basis by artists from different areas of the arts that are actively engaged with experimentation and interdisciplinarity.
-The Guesthouse responds to the need for visiting artists to work and stay in the city and to create another type of work and social space to support collaboration, conversation and cross-practice exchanges.
-Visiting artists in residence are central to The Guesthouse, and the focus is to preserve the residential and domestic nature of the space in which and the kitchen and open events are a key gathering point.
-The project continues to evolve in response to artists and a changing arts environment.
+The residency gives visiting artist a point of contact with Cork-based artists and an introduction to Cork city and its arts culture.

-The Guesthouse artists are provided with a loft apartment that contains a double bedroom and living area with double desk space for working and two single beds and has a fully equipped kitchenette and shower room downstairs.
+The artist in residence is facilitated with a loft apartment that contains a double bedroom and living area with large desk space for working and two single beds and has a fully equipped kitchenette and shower room downstairs.

 Cork city is the second largest city in the Republic of Ireland located on the south coast of the island.
 The city is located on the river Lee, a river estuary and at the mouth of a natural harbour facilitating commercial, industrial, military and recreational facilities.
 Transport to Cork is serviced by an airport, train and bus service.
 The Guesthouse is located on a quite residential street in the historic quarter of Shandon and in recent years has been the residential and retail home to a growing multicultural community.